M.D. - Universidad Nacional de Cordoba, Argentina, 1985

 Our laboratory studies the role of ion-transport proteins of the plasma membrane in cell function.
 Research is focused on the Na,K-ATPase.

 The Na,K-ATPase or Na pump is an enzyme of the plasma membrane, that uses the free energy from the hydrolysis of ATP to transport cytoplasmic Na+ out of the cell in exchange for extracellular K+.
 The Na,K-ATPase is critical in maintaining cell volume and pH, the membrane excitability of muscle and nervous tissue, and plays a major role in the reabsorption of Na+ and water in the kidney.
-The transporter consists of different isozymes, each resulting from the association of distinct molecular forms of the alpha (alpha 1, alpha 2, alpha 3 and alpha 4) and beta (beta 1, beta 2 and beta 3) subunits that constitute the enzyme.
-While the alpha subunit is responsible for the catalytic and transport functions of the Na,K-ATPase, the beta polypeptide participates in the correct folding and targeting of the holoenzyme to the plasma membrane.
-Besides the alpha and beta isoforms, a third subunit, the gamma subunit forms part of the Na,K-ATPase as a regulatory subunit.
+Na,K-ATPase consists of different isozymes, each resulting from the association of distinct molecular forms of the alpha (alpha 1, alpha 2, alpha 3 and alpha 4) and beta (beta 1, beta 2 and beta 3) subunits that constitute the enzyme.
+While the alpha subunit is responsible for the catalytic and transport functions of the Na,K-ATPase, the beta polypeptide participates in the correct folding and targeting of the enzyme to the plasma membrane.
+A third protein, the gamma subunit forms part of the Na,K-ATPase as a regulatory subunit.
 A schematic representation of the topology of the Na,K-ATPase subunits in the cell plasma membrane is shown below.

 Nguyen AN, Wallace DP, Blanco G. (2007).
 Ouabain Binds with High Affinity to the Na,K-ATPase in Human Polycystic Kidney Cells and Induces Extracellular Signal-Regulated Kinase Activation and Cell Proliferation.
 J Am Soc Nephrol.
 18:46-57.